EPIC US ROAD TRIP DAYS 16 & 17THE ROCKIES - COLORADO

 Getting High In The Rockies

-It’s over 330 miles from Durango to Leadville, quite the drive.
+It’s over 330 miles from Durango to Leadville, quite the drive considering the topography.
 It took us almost 7 hours to cover that distance today, but only because we took a wrong turn; otherwise it would have taken less than 6.
 We expected to drive over 1 high-altitude pass but actually encountered two.
 That wrong turn again.

 Road-Trippin’ in Colorado